Texel is the largest of the Wadden Islands in the North Sea – a chain of islands which string the coast of northern Netherlands and Germany.

 The Schapenboerderij Texel is a farm with 25 breeds of sheep which is open daily for visitors.

 It’s a wonderful place for kids where they can cuddle new born lambs and other animals, ride on a pony and run around the playground.
 There is a daily demonstration by the farmer who rounds up the sheep using highly trained sheep dogs.

 Open daily 1000-1600, demonstrations at 1100 and 1400.
 Entrance for adults is €6, children 2-12 €5, children 0-1 free.

 Schapenboederij Texel, Pontweg 77, 1791 LA Den Burg

-Aviation and War Museum (Luchtvaart en OorlogsMuseum Texel) – There is a small museum at Texel’s airport which tells the story of the islands’s aviation history, particularly during wartime.
+The Texel Aviation and War Museum (Luchtvaart en OorlogsMuseum Texel) is a small museum at Texel’s airport which tells the story of the island’s aviation history, particularly during wartime.
 Of particular note was the Georgian Uprising on Texel which was one of the last battles in Europe during World War 2.